tsgates/arch-wiki-markdown/wiki/Arch_Linux.md

-helping with the development of the core software, maintaining packages, reporting or fixing bugs, improving the ArchWiki documentation, helping other users solving problems or just exchanging opinions in the forums, mailing lists, IRC Channels, or sharing one's knowledge or even self-developed applications.
+helping with the development of the core software, maintaining packages, reporting or fixing bugs, improving the ArchWiki documentation, helping other users solving problems or just exchanging opinions in the forums, mailing lists, IRC channels, or sharing one's knowledge or even self-developed applications.
 Arch Linux is the operating system of choice for many people around the globe, and there exist several international communities that offer help and provide documentation in many different languages.

-See Getting Involved if you feel you want to become an active member of the community.
+See Getting involved if you feel you want to become an active member of the community.

 Summary